Fort Thomas, AZ Demographics

 A map of Fort Thomas's Population by Race

-Of the 467 places in Arizona, Fort Thomas is the 324th most populous.
+Fort Thomas is ranked the 321st most populous place in Arizona, out of 467 places.
 This ranking is based on the Census definition of a place, which includes incorporated places like cities, towns, and villages, as well as unincorporated census-designated places (CDPs).
+Fort Thomas was ranked the 324th most populous place in the 2020 Census.

 Fort Thomas's White Population